-If you are going out with friends arrive and leave in groups of two or more.
-Check in with each other throughout the night and check they get home safely.
-If someone is overly intoxicated keep an eye on them and take them home if needed.
-If you are worried about a friend’s safety or their behavior is strange then don’t be afraid to step in.
+If you are going out with friends, arrive and leave in groups of two or more.
+Check-in with each other throughout the night and check they get home safely.
+If someone is overly intoxicated, keep an eye on them and take them home if needed.
+If you are worried about a friend’s safety or their strange behavior, don’t be afraid to step in.
 Consider having code words or phrases to ask for help or to check in with each other if you think they might be at risk.

 Have a backup plan to get home.

 In case you can’t drive or be driven home, can’t find a taxi, or the app you usually use isn’t working.
-Have some cash on hand for emergencies, keep the number for a reliable taxi company in your phone and have multiple rideshare apps on your phone.
-Bring a battery pack with you so you can keep your phone charged at all times.
+Have some cash on hand for emergencies, keep the number for a reliable taxi company on your phone, and have multiple rideshare apps on your phone.
+Bring a battery pack with you so you can keep your phone charged.

 Know what is in your drink.

-Look up any ingredients you don’t know to avoid ingesting more alcohol than you’re aware of and avoid premade large batch drinks like punch which can be made strongly or spiked by partygoers.
+Look up any ingredients you don’t know to avoid ingesting more alcohol than you’re aware of and avoid premade large-batch drinks like punch which can be made stronger or spiked by partygoers.

 Trust your gut.

-If you feel uncomfortable, unsafe, or worried about yourself or a friend then take heed.
+Take heed if you feel uncomfortable, unsafe, or worried about yourself or a friend.
 Leave the uncomfortable situation, go somewhere you feel safe, or find someone you trust.

 Keep an eye on your drink.

-If your drink has left your sight for even a few seconds then throw it out.
+If your drink has left your sight for a few seconds, throw it out.
 The only way to ensure your drink hasn’t been spiked is to take it with you and never let it leave your sight or the sight of someone you trust.
-There are ways you can test if drinks have been spiked with common date rate drugs but there are so many different things used in spiking drinks including alcohol and sedatives or sleeping pills that it won’t be effective for everything that could be used.
+There are ways you can test if drinks have been spiked with common date rate drugs, but there are so many different things used in spiking drinks, including alcohol and sedatives or sleeping pills, that it won’t be effective for everything could be used.

 Don’t accept drinks from people you don’t trust.

-Order your own drinks where possible or otherwise join them at the bar so you can watch the drink being poured and carry it yourself.
+Order your own drinks where possible or join them at the bar so you can watch the drink poured and carry it yourself.

 Know Your Limits.

-If you feel like you’ve had too much or feel like your ability to function has gotten too low then stop drinking.
+If you feel like you’ve had too much or your ability to function has gotten too low, stop drinking.
 Talk to a friend about how you’re feeling and ask them to stay with you for a while, get you some water, or help you get home.

 Pay attention to sudden changes in your body.

-Have you gotten intoxicated quicker than expected or are you feeling funny?
-If you feel strange and are concerned you are too drunk or that you have been drugged then speak to someone you trust and ask them to take you to a safe place.
-Call 911 and get medical help to test if you have been drugged and counteract the drugs.
+Have you gotten intoxicated quicker than expected, or are you feeling funny?
+If you feel strange and are concerned, you are too drunk or have been drugged, speak to someone you trust and ask them to take you to a safe place.
+Call 911, get medical help to test if you have been drugged, and counteract the drugs.

-Online dating is very popular now and there are a few tips that can help keep you safe when interacting online and when meeting in person.
+Online dating is very popular now, and a few tips can help keep you safe when interacting online and meeting in person.

 - Use different photos on your dating profile than on your social media profile.
-If someone does a reverse image search then they can find your social media accounts and get your personal information from there.
+If someone does a reverse image search, they can find your social media accounts and get your personal information.

-- If you find a profile suspicious then don’t connect with it.
-If there is no bio, one picture or only group shots then it might be a fake account.
-By connecting with their account they might have access to extra information about you or be able to contact you and harass you.
+- If you find a profile suspicious, then don’t connect with it.
+It might be a fake account if there is no bio, one picture, or only group shots.
+By connecting with their account, they might have access to extra information about you or be able to contact and harass you.

 - Check out their social media before you meet them.
-If you know their social media name or have friends in common then look them up or ask about them to make sure they aren’t using a fake profile.
+If you know their social media name or have friends in common, look them up or ask about them to ensure they aren’t using a fake profile.

 - Block suspicious users and report them.
-If someone is acting in a way that makes you feel uncomfortable block them and report them so they can’t do it to other people.
+If someone is acting in a way that makes you uncomfortable, block them and report them so they can’t do it to other people.

 - Be aware that people might misrepresent themselves.
-They might be using a fake name, fake pictures, a fake bio or more.
+They might use a fake name, pictures, bio, or more.

 - Don’t give anyone financial help.
-Never give financial help full stop, no matter what reason they give for needing it.
+Never give financial help full stop, no matter the reason they need it.

 - Asks for money or financial assistance.

-- Claims American but is currently overseas, either living, working, or traveling.
+- Claims to be American but are currently overseas, either living, working, or traveling.

 - Claims to have children and is recently widowed.